1zzowiebeha/CI-CD/README.md

 # CI/CD scripts

-The beginnings of a personal CI/CD pipeline to develop front-end code with.
+The beginnings of a personal build toolkit and CI/CD pipeline to develop front-end code with.

-This will be deployed via GitHub Actions.
+This pipeline will use GitHub Actions.

 ## Roadmap